 - (i) Overtime is only to be worked with the approval of management.
 An employee may refuse to work overtime in circumstances where the working of such overtime would result in the employee working unreasonable hours.
 In determining what is unreasonable, the following factors shall be taken into account: - (a) the employee's prior commitments outside the workplace, particularly the employee's family and carer responsibilities, community obligations or study arrangements, - (ii) Overtime is paid at rate of:

-Monday - Saturday time and one half for first two (2) hours and double time thereafter eight (8) hours, then at the rate of double time and one half provided such additional time does not accrue towards a flex day off.
+Monday - Saturday time and one half for first two (2) hours and double time thereafter

 Sunday double time